 3. List the title of each position for which funding is requested and the activities associated with those positions.

-The funds from the City of San Marcos will not be used for salaries.
+These funds, if received, will not be used for salaries or staffing.

 4. If funding is not available at the requested amount, what is the minimum Human Services Grant funding needed to be able to run this program?